Things to know about Yogyakarta

 What to prepare in Jomblang cave

 Jomblang cave has become a unique natural attraction and one of a kind in Indonesia.
 Foreign tourists from Singapore, Malaysia, China and various European countries visit Jomblang Cave every day.
-Limited to only 80 people per day, visitors come to look for the heavenly lights which becomes the main attraction
+Limited to only 80 people per day, visitors come to look for the heavenly lights.
+Visitors descend the cave

 Read More »